rbnhd/pipeline-webapp-x/README.md

 - Set up Identity Federation for GitHub Actions.
     - [Refere Step by Step following GitHub documentation](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account)
     - [Refer GCP documentation](https://cloud.google.com/iam/docs/workload-identity-federation)
+- Alternatively using service acccount JSON key can be also used if it's for personal projects
 - A Github Repository